 All Library locations will be closed on Mon, April 20 in honor of Patriot's Day.
-We will re-open for regular hours on Friday, Nov.
-28. Looking for something to read, watch, or listen to?
+We will re-open for regular hours on Tues, April 21.
+Looking for something to read, watch, or listen to?
 Explore our download and streaming resources and share with friends.

 Black History Month offers us many invitations for learning.
 We’re encouraged to learn more about the contributions of individuals in history who may not have originally made our history lessons : black artists, inventors, authors…

 We’re also encouraged to learn about American history through a lens of race relations.
 Understanding more about the experience of slavery, more about the experience of segregation and desegregation, more about the civil rights movement, etc. allows us to make clearer sense of how racism exists today and allows us more tools to address racism in our society.

 Finally, Black History Month brings race into our collective awareness, providing us with more opportunities to directly consider race and racism and to commit to new strategies for anti-discrimination.
 This is a particularly interesting year, as 50 years has passed since the landmark Civil Rights Act was passed which made segregation illegal and paved the way for the Voting Rights Act and the end of the Jim Crow era.

 Meetings are an essential element to community work.
 Most action is made stronger through the engagement of more people, the shift to collective action, and collective action usually requires meetings.
 There are some great resources to help those planning meetings make them better but nothing beats an in-person training session!

 To that end, the League of Women Voters of Maine and Portland Public Library’s Choose Civility Initiative are pleased to offer two FREE facilitation workshops.
 Seating is limited, so save your space for one or both by registering here.
 Feel free to share this information with others.

 Saturday February 8th at Portland Public Library Main Branch, Meeting Room # 5